orbitalis-framework/py-orbitalis/README.md

 - `send_offer`: send a new offer message in given topic to given core identifier (it should be used only if you want to send an offer message manually)
 - `with_operation`: generally used during creation, allows you to specify additional operations (but generally we use decorator)
 - `with_custom_policy`: generally used during creation, allows you to specify a custom operation policy
+- `send_result_to_all`: send operation result to all connections which have an output topic

 #### Operations